adriengambier/ImageFinder/README.md

 ## How to use the code

 ### Installation
-To install the necessary libraries for this project, run :
+To install the necessary libraries for this project (Python 3.7), run :
 `pip install -r requirements.txt`

 ### Special Instructions for Windows Users